SIC-POVMs from Stark units: Prime dimensions n^2+3: SIC components

+We now turn to the symmetries of our SICs.
+For convenience we restrict the discussion to dimensions of the form $d = p$ where $p$ is a prime number equal to 1 modulo 3.
+This is conceptually the simplest case, and indeed we do focus on such prime dimensions in this paper.

-A {battle-tested} conjecture by Zauner \cite{Zauner} implies that there exists a SIC fiducial vector invariant under a symplectic unitary of order three.
+A battle tested conjecture by Zauner \cite{Zauner} implies that in every dimension there exists a SIC fiducial vector invariant under a symplectic unitary of order three.
 Zauner's conjecture has been refined and extended over the years \cite{Marcus, Scott, Fibonacci, Andrew}.
-In particular we expect that every dimension $d_\ell$ houses a SIC that has a unitary symmetry of order $3\ell$, where $\ell$ refers to the position of $d_\ell$ in the sequence of dimensions described in \eqref{deez} of Section~\ref{sec:towers}.
-These SICs were called {\it minimal SICs} in Ref.~\citenum{AFMY}, and in this paper our sole concern is with them.
+In particular we expect that every dimension $d_\ell$ houses a SIC that has a symmetry of order $3\ell$, where $\ell$ refers to the position of $d_\ell$ in the dimension towers described in \eqref{deez} of Section~\ref{sec:towers}.
+These SICs were called {\it minimal SICs} in Ref. \citenum{AFMY}, and in this paper our sole concern is with them.
 What is special about dimensions equal to $1$ modulo $3$ is that the conjugacy class of symplectic unitaries that leave some SIC vector invariant contains a representative that derives from a diagonal symplectic matrix.
 This is important because, in the standard Weyl representation, a diagonal symplectic matrix is represented by a permutation matrix \cite{Marcus}.
-Accordingly, we choose an integer $\alpha$ such that $\alpha^{3\ell}\equiv 1\bmod d$, and a symplectic matrix
+Accordingly, we choose an integer $\alpha$ such that $\alpha^{3\ell} = 1$, and a symplectic matrix

 As advertised the unitary matrix $U_S$ is a permutation matrix, and the by now standard conjecture says that there exists a SIC fiducial vector $\Psi$ left invariant by $U_S$.